axiomatics/Axiomatics-Jenkins-Plugin/README.md

 # Axiomatics-Plugin-Jenkins

 This software is the beginning of an effort to integrate policy development - whether in ALFA or regular XACML - with Jenkins.

 Please note that this software is currently in Alpha and your feedback about improving this software is very much appreciated.

+NOTE: This plugin is **not** an official Axiomatics release and is my own personal development.

 ## Current Features